ProjectLighthouseCAU/luna/ARCHITECTURE.md

 ## Code Structure

 The top-level [`App.tsx`](https://github.com/ProjectLighthouseCAU/luna/blob/main/src/App.tsx) hosts the root component for the app.
 This mainly wraps a number of [context](https://react.dev/learn/passing-data-deeply-with-context) providers for all state that is managed globally (e.g. the color scheme, auth/model server connections, persisted UI state like user pins etc.).
 Peeling away these wrappers, we get the "actual" root component, namely `<RouterProvider>`.
 This presents a view based on the path in the URL.
-We use client-side routing
+These views are called "screens" in our terminology and are discussed in detail below.

 ## Folder Structure